 Seattle’s August Primary is around the corner, which will narrow down the two finalists for Seattle Mayor.

 One leading candidate is M. Lorena González, current President of the Seattle City Council.
 She’s a Seattle progressive with a very compelling life story.
-Raised in Eastern Washington in a migrant farming community, she worked her way through community college and WSU.
+Raised in Central Washington in a migrant farming community, she worked her way through community college and WSU.
 She then earned a law degree with honors and became a civil rights attorney.
 She won election to the Seattle City Council in 2015, and has been serving as Council President since 2019.

 She’s won endorsements from some of the Seattle-area’s leading progressives: Representative Pramilla Jayapal, MLK Labor, the Service Employees International Union (SEIU) and several other labor and civil rights organizations.
 [Update July 17: The Stranger also endorses her.]